opensanca/service-validator/README.md

-# Service Validation with @Valid
+# Service Validation

-A DTO validation with `@Valid` in service layer using Aspect.
+NullSafe and DTO validation for Javax Validation in service layer using Aspect.

 ## Build and Install